Recommended List of EMF Meters and Instruments

 The trade off is that single-axis meters are more affordable, generally less than $100, while triple-axis Gaussmeters are $199 to $300 and up.

 It is my general recommendation that if you can afford it, you would be wise to spend the extra money to purchase one of the following triple-axis Gaussmeters, depending upon your budget.
 All meters are available from LessEMF:

-I carry both a Magnii DSP-523 True-RMS Gauss meter and my Tri-Field meter set to the 0-3 mG magnetic field setting in one hand, and my buzz stick with an earphone in my ear in the other when hunting for 60 Hz AC magnetic fields in a home EMF assessment.
+I used to carry both a Magnii DSP-523 True-RMS Gauss meter and my Tri-Field 100XE Frequency Weighted meter set to the 0-3 mG magnetic field setting in one hand, and my buzz stick with an earphone in my ear in the other when hunting for 60 Hz AC magnetic fields in a home EMF assessment.
 (Now I use the Gigahertz Solutions NFA1000 3-axis Gauss meter and electric field meter to measure AC magnetic and electric field EMFs, available from Safe Living Technologies.
 The NFA1000 has it’s own built-in sound generator to let you know audibly how strong the field is, so I rarely need my buzz stick anymore.)

 When we look for elevated magnetic field readings on our EMF evaluations, we are particularly interested in knowing if wiring errors or current on grounding paths are present, not dirty electricity.
 This is because we believe they are, in fact, the most harmful sources of the four tupes of EMFs.
 Dimmer switches and CFLs do make the needle of the Tri-Field meter and the number on the digital display on a True-RMS Gaussmeter go up when dimmers and CFLs are turned on and the Gaussmeter is held one foot or more away from the wall.
 So do the more serious forms of magnetic fields, wiring errors and current on grounding paths.